-  And Adam knew Eve his wife, and she conceived and gave life to Cain, and said, “I have gotten a man by the Lord.”
+And Adam knew Eve, his wife, and she conceived and gave life to Cain and said, “I have gotten a man by the Lord.”
 And again, he begat his brother Abel.
 Abel was a shepherd of sheep, and Cain was a tiller of the ground.
-After a while, Cain offered to the Lord the fruit of the earth, and Abel also offered the firstborn of the sheep and their fat.
+After a while, Cain offered the Lord the fruit of the earth, and Abel also offered the firstborn of the sheep and their fat.
 The Lord turned his eyes to Abel and his bounty, but he turned his face away from Cain and his bounty.
 And Cain was furious, and his face was sullen.

 The Lord said to Cain, “Why are you angry, and why is your face sad?
 If you do well, will you not be accepted?
 And if you do not do well, your sin is at your door, lurking at your door, and you are holding it in check.”
 Cain said to Abel, his brother: “Let’s go out into the field.”
-And while they were in the field, Cain rose against Abel, his brother and killed him.
+And while they were in the field, Cain rose against Abel, his brother, and killed him.

 What did Cain offer God?

 Cain brought his fruits and harvest as an offering to God from the poorest part of it.
-Cain also wanted to offer a sacrifice to God, but his gift was poisoned with the envy he bore towards his brother Abel.
+Cain also wanted to offer a sacrifice to God, but his gift was poisoned with the envy he bore toward his brother Abel.
 A poisoned gift is still the prayer of the one who insults his brother.
 All the fasting, all the blessings, and all the gifts are in vain if you hate your neighbor.

 Why did Cain kill Abel?